pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Business Terms/Business_terms_upload.md

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-2.png)

-Then select the user account by clicking checkbox on the left and in the right side assign proper priveliges - Admin and/or Owner.
+Then select the user account by clicking checkbox on the left and in the right side assign proper priveliges - 'Admin' and/or 'Owner'.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-3.png)

-End your activity by clicking Add on the bottom-right of the screen
+End your activity by clicking 'Add' on the bottom-right of the screen

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-4.png)

-You should now get the confirmation message and see the added users in the Access Control tab.
+You should now get the confirmation message and see the added users in the 'Access Control' tab.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-5.png)